findas-pty-ltd/BYFN-simple/README.md

 docker exec -it cli bash
 ```

-Once connected to the CLI container run `ls` command and you should see these folders
+Once connected to the CLI container run the `ls` command and you should see these folders
 - channel-artifacts
 - crypto-config
 - chaincode